Danylo Terpylo: Against Denikin

 On August 31, 1919, Denikin's White Army captured Kyiv.
 On September 17, 1919, Terpylo arrived at Kamianets-Podilskyi with one of the detachments, he personally met with Symon Petliura.
 The rebels demanded the provision of ammunition and the immediate start of the offensive against Denikin.
 Afterwards, Terpylo held an assembly with his troops, which approved the recognition of the Ukrainian Directory.

 Throughout the autumn, the Terpylo fought with the Whites, leading a large guerrilla army that numbered up to 30,000 soldiers.
-The area of activity of the guerrilla green detachments was the Chyhyryn, Cherkasy, Kaniv and Zvenigorod counties.
+The area of activity of the guerrilla green detachments was the Chyhyryn, Cherkasy, Kaniv and Zvenyhorodka counties.
 The Greens kicked Denikin out of the area, and on October 11, 1919, they again managed to capture Kiev for a while.

 In October 1919, the Greens entered into a battle with the Whites near Kanev and were badly wounded.
 Terpylo died on the way back to Trypillia, where he was buried along the bank of the river Donets.
 His tomb was not preserved.